Electoral district of Mulgrave (Victoria)

 The electoral district of Mulgrave is situated in the south-east of the Melbourne Metropolitan Region.
 The electorate contains the suburbs of Mulgrave and Noble Park North.
 It also contains parts of the suburbs of Dandenong North, Noble Park, Springvale and Wheelers Hill.

 The seat previously existed from 1958 to 1967 as a safe Liberal seat.
 It was abolished in 1967 and replaced by Syndal.

 Mulgrave was recreated in 2002 as a marginal Labor seat, replacing Dandenong North.
-Labor's Daniel Andrews easily won the seat amid that year's massive Labor landslide, and has held it ever since.
-He was elected as leader of Victorian Labor following its shock defeat in 2010, and has served as Premier since 2014.
+Labor's Daniel Andrews easily won the seat amid that year's massive Labor landslide, and held it until his resignation in 2023.
+He was elected as leader of Victorian Labor following its shock defeat in 2010, and served as Premier from 2014 to 2023.